mohammedbilalns/sddm-sugar-candy/README.md

 Sugar Candy is based on the Sugar series which was **written completely from scratch** making it clean and simple not only by looks but by design too.
 All controls use the [latest Qt Quick Controls 2](http://doc.qt.io/qt-5/qtquickcontrols2-index.html) for [increased performance](https://blog.qt.io/blog/2015/03/31/qt-quick-controls-for-embedded/) on low end or even embedded systems and beautiful color transitions.

 To learn how to control sugar levels read the section below about customization.
-There are **40 customizable variables** in total!
+Your secret sauce is located at ./sddm/themes/sugar-candy/theme.conf!
+There are **46 customizable variables** in total!
 This candy will be yours and only yours.

-<br/><br/>
 ### Installation

 **From within KDE Plasma**